joedefen/crostini-kde-setup/README.md

 ---
 ### "Starter Image" Installation Instructions ###
-NOTE:
+NOTES:
-* this is **requires** an Intel/AMD processor based Chromebook the x86 instruction set.
+* this is **requires** an Intel/AMD processor based Chromebook using the x86 instruction set.
 This method might be best if minimal install time is crucial or just wishing to trial the system before the "normal" install.ou
-* if you did the "Normal" installation, then do NOT do this installation unless you had difficultand wish to completely replace your current container.
+* if you did the "Normal" installation, then do NOT do this installation unless you had difficulty and wish to completely replace your current container.
+* the user in the container is named "beta" (which affects how you do a few things).
+* the restored container size is only 6 GB and you may need to increase that soon depending on your needs.

-1. From [https://tinyurl.com/Crostini-KDE-Setup-Images](https://tinyurl.com/Crostini-KDE-Setup-Images), pick and download one of the image files.
+1. From [tinyurl.com/Crostini-KDE-Setup-Images](https://tinyurl.com/Crostini-KDE-Setup-Images), pick and download one of the backup image files.
-	* Note the name includes the Debian Repository and the Chrome OS major version (e.g., "crostini-kde-unstable-v94-2021-12-11.tini" indicate Debian Unstable repository and the image was built on Chrome OS version 94.
+	* Note the name includes the Debian Repository and the Chrome OS major version (e.g., "crostini-kde-unstable-v94-2021-12-11.tini" indicate Debian Unstable repository and that the image was built on Chrome OS version 94.
-2. Using the procedure in [Back up & restore your Linux files and apps](https://support.google.com/chromebook/answer/9592813?hl=en), "restore" the downloaded image file.
+2. Using the procedure in [Back up & restore your Linux files and apps](https://support.google.com/chromebook/answer/9592813?hl=en), "restore" the downloaded backup image file.

 ---
 ### Post Install Instructions ###